thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 -----------
   In Objective-C, methods cannot be overloaded.

-  In Swift, methods can have the exact same name but take arguments of different types.
+  In Codira, methods can have the exact same name but take arguments of different types.

-  Note that in Swift, all parameters after the first are part of the method name, unless using the "selector syntax" for defining methods::
+  Note that in Codira, all parameters after the first are part of the method name, unless using the "selector syntax" for defining methods::

     // 1. foo:baz:
-    func foo(Int bar, Int baz);
+    fn foo(Int bar, Int baz);

     // 2. foo:qux:
-    func foo(Int bar, Int qux);
+    fn foo(Int bar, Int qux);

     // 3. foo:qux: (same as above)
-    func foo(Int bar) qux(Int quux);
+    fn foo(Int bar) qux(Int quux);

     // 4. foo:baz: (but different type!)
-    func foo(Int bar, UnicodeScalar baz);
+    fn foo(Int bar, UnicodeScalar baz);

-    a.foo(1, 2)      // ambiguous in Swift (#1 or #2?)
+    a.foo(1, 2)      // ambiguous in Codira (#1 or #2?)
     a.foo(1, baz=2)  // calls #1
     a.foo(1, qux=2)  // calls #2/3 (the same method)
-    a.foo(1, 'C')    // calls #4, not ambiguous in Swift!
+    a.foo(1, 'C')    // calls #4, not ambiguous in Codira!

     [a foo:1 baz:2]; // ambiguous in Objective-C (#1 or #4?)
     [a foo:1 qux:2]; // calls #2/3 (the same method)

-The Swift compiler should not let both #1 and #4 be exported to Objective-C.
+The Codira compiler should not let both #1 and #4 be exported to Objective-C.
 It should already warn about the ambiguity between #1 and #2 without using named parameters.